tailwindlabs/tailwindcss/docs/source/docs/functions-and-directives.blade.md

 ### `config()`

-While it's recommended to use the `@@apply` directive to compose custom CSS out of existing utility classes whenever possible, some times you need direct access to your Tailwind config values.
+While it's recommended to use the `@@apply` directive to compose custom CSS out of existing utility classes whenever possible, sometimes you need direct access to your Tailwind config values.

 Use the `config()` function to access your Tailwind config values using dot notation: